cnr-ibba/nf-resequencing-mem/README.md

   -config custom.config
 ```

-However, the custom configuration file should be used to specify all the parameters
+You can name this file as you prefer, but if is named `nextflow.config` it will
-that can't be specified using the command line, for example custom arguments
+be automatically loaded by nextflow: is better to use a different name to avoid
-to be passed to a certain module using `ext.args` option.
+confusion and explictly provide the configuration file using the `-config` option.
 See Nextflow [Configuration](https://www.nextflow.io/docs/latest/config.html)
 documentation for more information.